RubySteps/21-day-challenge/1_warmup/README.md

 # *RubySteps 21-Day Challenge* warmup

 Let's get you warmed up and ready to go for the *RubySteps 21-Day Challenge*!
-To complete the challenge, you'll need to [send a valid pull request](https://help.github.com/articles/creating-a-pull-request/) every day.
+To complete the challenge, you'll need to [send a valid pull request](https://help.github.com/articles/creating-a-pull-request/) to this repository every day.

 What makes a valid pull request?